BioGRID/BioGRID-Annotation/README.md

 #### Process REFSEQ

 + Run: **python REFSEQ_downloadProteins.py** - This will download protein FASTA files for all the protein IDs downloaded into the staging database.
 This will take some time as sequences can only be fetched in batches of 10,000 at a time.

++ Run: **python REFSEQ_parseProteins.py** - This will parse the FASTA files downloaded in the step above and load them into the database.
+If the sequence already exists, its details are updated instead.

++ Run: **python EG_parseGene2Refseq.py** - This will parse the Gene2Refseq file from ENTREZ GENE and create a mapping table between ENTREZ GENE ids and REFSEQ proteins.